OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 These components are available under the https://github.com/OFS site.

 <p>The OFS hardware repository supports hardware development and simulation.
 Repositories for OFS high level design support and board management controller RTL and firmware source code are also provided.
-These repositories can be found in the Intel Opensource Technology GitHub location, which requires entitlement access.
-To request access, please contact your local Intel sales representative.</p>
+These repositories can be found in the Altera Opensource Technology GitHub location, which requires entitlement access.
+To request access, please contact your local Altera sales representative.</p>

 **Table 1-2 OFS Hardware Repositories**